portsmouth/OpenPBR-viewer/README.md

 # OpenPBR-glsl-example
-An example implementation of OpenPBR in a webGL pathtracer
+An example implementation of the [OpenPBR Surface](https://github.com/AcademySoftwareFoundation/OpenPBR) shading model in a simple webGL pathtracer.
+This is intended as an example of an "as simple as possible" implementation from scratch.
+Note, it is still a work-in-progress, so still missing some features.

 Run the live app [here](https://portsmouth.github.io/OpenPBR-glsl-example/).